mongock/mongock/README.md

 Due to Mongo limitations, there is no way to provide atomicity at ChangelogSet level.
 So a Changelog could need more than one execution to be finished, as any interruption could happen, leaving the changelog in a inconsistent state.
-If that happen, the next time mongock is executed will try to finish the changelog execution, but it could already be half executed.
+If that happens, the next time mongock is executed it will try to finish the changelog execution, but it could already be half executed.

 For this reason, the developer in charge of the changelog's design, should make sure that: